 Headmaster or the head teacher is a British term for a high school principal or chief administrator of a high school.
 It is commonly used in older, more traditional schools.
 The term has been mostly replaced by head of school or director or some other less sex-specific appellation.

-House is another British term which has emigrated to American boarding schools.
+House is another British term that has emigrated to American boarding schools.
 It describes a physical grouping of students in a residential or boarding facility.
-It is the essence of the boarding school ethos, as it is the houses which provide the structure and social framework within which adolescents interact, compete and enjoy a range of social activities.
+It is the essence of the boarding school ethos, as it is the houses that provide the structure and social framework within which adolescents interact, compete and enjoy a range of social activities.

 ISEE or Independent Schools Entrance Examination is a standardized admissions test used by many boarding schools.
 The test is administered by the ERB (Educational Records Bureau) which "is a not-for-profit organization providing admission and achievement assessment as well as instructional services for PreK – Grade 12."

-The ISL or Independent School League is a group of 16 New England schools who compete in various sports.
+The ISL or Independent School League is a group of 16 New England schools that compete in various sports.
 ISL was founded in 1948.